Paik Jong-won: Career

 Baek has hosted a number of cooking television shows, including Baek Jong-won's Top 3 Chef King, Baek Jong-won's Food Truck, and Baek Jong-won's Alley Restaurant.
 In 2021, he produced his own original series Baek Spirit, with Netflix.

 He is also the CEO of Theborn Korea Inc, 26 restaurant franchises with 1,299 branches across the country including Saemaul Sikdang, Baek's Coffee, and Baek's Bibim.

 In December 2024, Korea Economic Daily reported that Baek and Jin plan to launch a new ready-to-drink liquor brand, Igin, through Yesan Doga, the agricultural corporation the two established and affiliate of Baek's Theborn Korea.
 Igin will incorporates the characteristics and local produce of Yesan, hometown of Baek.
 Igin Apple Gin, a 40%-ABV distilled liquor made from Korean rice and apples, will reportedly spearhead the brand, along with two ready-to-drink cocktail varieties at 4% ABV each: a tangy apple and plum flavored drink and a sweet apple and watermelon drink.
 The brand's Instagram page features photos of colorful packaging and limited release dates.

+On January 17, 2025, Paik introduced a promotion through his YouTube channel Paik Jong-won where he announced that a gift set consisting of nine 200-gram packs of Paik-Ham would be sold on Theborn Korea's online shopping mall, Theborn Mall, at a 45% discount, reduced from the regular price of 51,900 won to 28,500 won, until the 21st.
+However, the company faced criticism for the high price and low ham content of the product.
+Theborn Korea's market capitalization fell by more than 38 billion won, recording its first-ever decline for seven consecutive trading days since listing.